 Final Thoughts: Finding Your Perfect Facewash

-Exfoliating acids like lactic acid or PHA can be gentle enough for dry skin when used sparingly.
-However, use them 1–2 times a week and avoid using them in your daily facewash to prevent over-exfoliation.
+Using lactic acid or PHA as an exfoliating acid instead can be enough to do it gently on dry skin when only used sparingly.
+Nevertheless, apply them 1-2 times per week and avoid applying them in your daily facewash process so as not to over-exfoliate.